 The IT Service Management Forum (itSMF)

-itSMF is a not-for-profit organization whose focus is on the ongoing development and promotion of IT service management 'best practice', standards and qualifications.
+itSMF is a not-for-profit organisation whose focus is on the ongoing development and promotion of IT service management 'best practice', standards and qualifications.
 Formed in the UK in 1991, there are now official chapters in 33 countries, with more joining the community on a regular basis.

 As enterprises depend more and more on technology to promote and deliver their products to market, so the necessity of investing in IT service management becomes more apparent.
 For enterprises looking to make this investment, embracing best practice approaches and standards increases the chances of success and reduces the time to develop such solutions.
 And becoming a member of itSMF further enhances your chance of success.